- 2 cups all-purpose flour

-- In a large bowl, combine the dry ingredients.
-In a small bowl, combine the eggs, pumpkin and applesauce.
+- In a bowl, combine the dry ingredients.
+In another bowl, combine eggs, pumpkin and applesauce; mix well.
 Stir into the dry ingredients.

 "I agree with the reviewer who said this is more like cake.
 But it was good, and got positive feedback from the teachers at my school."